tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 1 cluster: more than half of participants don't have a mental health disorder, while the majority of the remaining are not sure whether they have it.
 &emsp;&emsp; 2 cluster: most participants have a mental health disorder.
 — "Have you been diagnosed with a mental health condition by a medical professional?":
-&emsp;&emsp; 1 cluster: most participants weren't diognised with a mental health condition by a medical professional.
+&emsp;&emsp; 1 cluster: most participants haven't ever been diognised with a mental health condition by a medical professional.
-&emsp;&emsp; 2 cluster: most participants were diognised with a mental health condition by a medical professional.
+&emsp;&emsp; 2 cluster: most participants have been diognised with a mental health condition by a medical professional.
 — "Have you ever sought treatment for a mental health issue from a mental health professional?":
 &emsp;&emsp; 1 cluster: most participants have never sought for a mental health  issue from a mental health professional.
 &emsp;&emsp; 2 cluster: most participants tried to seek for a mental health issue from a mental health professional.
 — "Do you have a family history of mental illness?":
 &emsp;&emsp; 1 cluster: most participants either don't have a family history of mental illness or don't know about it, while the others have it.
 &emsp;&emsp; 2 cluster: most participants have a family history of mental illness, while the others either don't have or don't know about it.